The Recovery Process After a Tooth Extraction

-is a common dental procedure that many people undergo every year.
+The Recovery Process After a Tooth Extraction from Feel Good Dentistry in Miami, FLTooth extraction is a common dental procedure that many people undergo every year.
 Whether they have a severely decayed tooth, impacted wisdom teeth, or advanced gum disease, a proper recovery is as important as the procedure.
 Here are some steps to promote a smooth healing journey after a tooth extraction.

 Immediate post-extraction care